shizznet/k8s-production-blueprint/docs/onboarding.md

 # Operational Overview

-This document provides the operational details required to work with the manifests and environment structure used in this repository.
+This document provides operational guidance for deploying and managing the Kubernetes manifests in this repository.

+---

 ## Prerequisites